ton-connect/wallets-list/README.md

 If your wallet provides the JS bridge (e.g. as a browser extension), you should specify the `bridge.type="js"`.

 If your wallet supports both bridges, you have to specify `universal_url` and both `bridge.type="sse"` and `bridge.type="js"`.

-### How do I add my wallet?

-Submit a [pull request](https://github.com/ton-connect/wallets-list/pulls) that modifies the list.

-Note, that you should add your wallet **to the end of the list**.

-We will review correctness of the info (obviously we want this info to be provided by the wallet’s developer) and merge it promptly.
-This process may take some time.

 ### What is the policy?